webrecorder/pywb/README.md

 A listing of archived content, often in calendar form, is available when a `*` is used instead of timestamp.

 The Wayback Machine uses an html parser to rewrite relative and absolute links, as well as absolute links found in javascript, css and some xml.

-pywb uses this interface as a starting point.
+pywb provides these features as a starting point.

 ### Requirements

-pywb currently works best with 2.7.x
-It should run in a standard WSGI container, although currently tested primarily with uWSGI 1.9 and 2.0
+pywb has tested in python 2.6, 2.7 and pypy.

+It runs best in python 2.7 currently.

+pywb tool suite provides several WSGI applications, which have been tested under *wsgiref* and *uWSGI*.

+For best results, the *uWSGI* container is recommended.

 Support for Python 3 is planned.

-### Installation
+### Sample Data

-pywb comes with sample archived content, also used for unit testing the app.
+pywb comes with a a set of sample archived content, also used by the test suite.

 The data can be found in `sample_archive` and contains `warc` and `cdx` files.
 The sample archive contains recent captures from `http://example.com` and `http://iana.org`

+### Installation

-To start a pywb with sample data
+To start a pywb with sample data:

 1. Clone this repo

 2. Install with `python setup.py install`

-3. Run pywb by via script `run.sh` (script currently assumes a default python and uwsgi install, feel free to edit as needed)
+3. Run pywb via `python -m pywb.apps.wayback` to start the server in implementation.

+   OR run `run-uwsgi.sh` to start with uWSGI (see below for more info).

-4. Test pywb in your browser!  (pywb is set to run on port 8080 by default.)
+4. Test pywb in your browser!  (pywb is set to run on port 8080 by default).

 If everything worked, the following pages should be loading (served from *sample_archive* dir):

 | Original Url       | Latest Capture  | List of All Captures    |
 | -------------      | -------------   | ----------------------- |
 | `http://example.com` | [http://localhost:8080/pywb/example.com](http://localhost:8080/pywb/example.com) | [http://localhost:8080/pywb/*/example.com](http://localhost:8080/pywb/*/example.com) |
 | `http://iana.org`    | [http://localhost:8080/pywb/iana.org](http://localhost:8080/pywb/iana.org) | [http://localhost:8080/pywb/*/iana.org](http://localhost:8080/pywb/*/iana.org) |

+#### uWSGI startup script

+A sample uWSGI start up script, `run-uwsgi.sh` which assumes a default uWSGI installation is provided as well.

+Currently, uWSGI is not installed automatically with this distribution, but it is recommended for production environments.

+Please see [uWSGI Installation][1] for more details on installing uWSGI.

 ### Vagrant

-pywb comes with a Vagrantfile to help you set up a VM quickly for testing.
+pywb comes with a Vagrantfile to help you set up a VM quickly for testing and deploy pywb with uWSGI.

 If you have [Vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/)
 installed, then you can start a test instance of pywb like so: